Alā yā ayyoha-s-sāqī: Verse 1

 Sudi also quotes from poems of two Persian poets, Kātibī of Nishabur (d.
 1434-5) and Ahli Shirazi (d.
 1535), in which they express surprise that Hafez had borrowed a line from such a hated figure as Yazid, who was notorious among other things for causing the death of the Prophet's grandson Husayn at the Battle of Karbala in 680.
 Some Iranians believe that Sudi was mistaken in attributing the quatrain to Yazid; they include Hafez's editor Muhammad Qazvini, who published an article arguing against the attribution.
 The verse is not included in a volume containing the collected fragments of Yazid's poetry published in 1982; but according to Meisami, even if it is not by Yazid, it is likely that Hafez believed it was and used it deliberately.

 The Arabic quatrain is also in the hazaj metre.
 The Arabic version of this metre allows an occasional short syllable in the fourth position of the line, as in the second line above.
 There is an internal rhyme in the second line of the above quatrain (taryāqi ... lā rāqī).
 A similar internal rhyme is used in Hafez's Shirazi Turk ghazal (bedeh sāqī mey-ē baqī...), which uses the same metre.

 When Arabic phrases are included in Persian poems, it is usual to pronounce the words with Persian phonology as if they were Persian.

 Verse 2

 According to Sudi, the word būy has both a literal meaning "scent" and a figurative meaning "hope": "in the hope of that musk-pod".
-Translators interpret the present tense بگشاید bogšāyad "opens" in different ways.
+Translators interpret the present tense bogšāyad "opens" in different ways.
 Some translate it as present, others as future, others as past.

 Musk is a costly perfume derived from the gland (nāfe) of a certain deer.
 The combination of the morning breeze (sabā) and the scent of musk is common in Persian poetry, and is even found in the famous mu'allaqa of the 6th-century Arabian poet Imru' al-Qais (verse 8):